Practicum & Internship Program

 This structure allows for deep integration of somatic and experiential learning while meeting graduate program requirements.

-Get a feel for the structure, expectations, and experiential nature of this program by watching this powerpoint informational video.
+Get a feel for the structure, expectations, and experiential nature of this program by watching this informational video:

 Eligibility Requirements